-Both Hei Cha and Pu-erh are known as fermented teas, so many wonder what the actual difference between the two tea types is.
+Both Hei Cha and Pu-erh are known as fermented teas, so many wonder what is the actual difference between the two kinds of tea.

 First, What Is Hei Cha (黑茶)?